Greta Thunberg to Congress: 'Don't listen to me. Listen to the scientists'

 She has been in Washington since last week to join U.S. and indigenous activists to build up support for a global climate strike on Friday and pressure lawmakers to take action on climate change.

+Her first appearance took place in front of the White House on Friday, where she encouraged fellow young activists to keep fighting to be heard.
+She did not mention U.S. President Donald Trump, a climate change denier who moved to withdraw the United States from the Paris Climate Change Agreement early in his tenure, in her remarks.

+On Wednesday, Trump announced he plans to revoke California's ability here to set its own more stringent emissions standards for vehicles - the latest move in his administration’s multipronged attack on the state’s efforts to reduce vehicle emissions that could slow the deployment of electric and more efficient vehicles.

-At the hearing on Wednesday was also 21-year-old conservative climate-change advocate Benji Backer.
-He told lawmakers that young conservatives also favor climate change action, but through an approach focused on technology and allowing the continued use of fossil fuels.
+At the hearing on Wednesday was also 21-year-old conservative climate-change advocate Benji Backer from Wisconsin.
+He told lawmakers that young conservatives also favour climate change action, but through an approach focussed on technology and allowing the continued use of fossil fuels.

 “As a proud American, as a life-long conservative and as a young person, I urge you to accept climate change for the reality it is and respond accordingly.
 We need your leadership,” he said.